Jacob in Islam: Jacob's last advice to his people

 The whole of the Children of Israel were called to bow down to faith in Islam (Submission to God) before Jacob died.
 Jacob wanted to make sure that his children die only in Islam, and, therefore, took one last promise from them.
 When he asked them who they would worship after his death, they replied that they would continue in Islam and bow down to and worship God.
 Although the death-bed scene relates to Jewish tradition, and mentioned in the Book of Genesis, the Quran mentions it to emphasize the notion that Abraham, Isaac, Ishmael, and Jacob were all Muslims, as they bowed down in full faith to God and God alone.
 The Quran narrates:

-This was the advice of Abraham—as well as Jacob—to his children, ˹saying˺, “Indeed, Allah has chosen for you this faith; so do not die except in ˹a state of full˺ submission.”
+And Abraham enjoined the same upon his children, as did Jacob, “O my children, God has chosen for you the religion, so die not except in submission. .”

-Or did you witness when death came to Jacob?
-He asked his children, “Who will you worship after my passing?”
-They replied, “We will ˹continue to˺ worship your God, the God of your forefathers—Abraham, Ishmael, and Isaac—the One God.
-And to Him we ˹all˺ submit.”
+Or were you witnesses when death came to Jacob, when he said to his children, “What will you worship after I am gone?”
+They said, “We shall worship thy God and the God of thy fathers, Abraham, Ishmael, and Isaac: one God, and unto Him we submit.”